WebOrigami/docs/src/content/framework/tutorial.md

 </reveal-solution>

 Now when you view the site's main page, the `index.orit` template will be invoked to obtain the HTML.
-The preview shows a paragraph with the plain text, "Hello".
+The preview shows the heading: **About Us**

 ## Add an expression to a template